enzo-dante/tech_prep/README.md

 # Concurrency

-software that can execute processes simultaneously (one task doesn't have to complete before another one can start)
+Software that can execute processes simultaneously (one task doesn't have to complete before another one can start)

 <img src="/content/concurrency.jpeg">